erwinjeanlouis/datasciencecoursera/getting_and_cleaning_data/README.md

 * 'README.md'
 * 'run_analysis.R'

-## Detail analyis of data transformation done in run_analysis.R
+## Detail analysis of data transformation done in run_analysis.R

 The main function runProject does the following: